Minestom/minestom.net/docs/setup/your-first-server.md

 ===
 :::

-## Building the server JAR

 Once you have created your Minestom server, you will probably want to build it as a single JAR.

+## Building the server JAR (Gradle)

 This can be achieved with the Gradle `shadow` plugin.
 You can find the full documentation for this plugin [here](https://gradleup.com/shadow/).

-For Maven you can use the `assembly` plugin to build the jar using the `clean package` command.
-A documentation on the plugin can be found [here](https://maven.apache.org/plugins/maven-assembly-plugin/).

-First, let's add the Shadow plugin to our Gradle project.
+First, let's add the `shadow` plugin to our Gradle project.

 ::: tabs
 === Gradle (Groovy)